SaifMakk/TicTacToe/README.md

-# TicTacToe Game
-### This code was created since 2020 for educational purposes (OOP Application)
+# Tic Tac Toe

-The Tic Tac Toe game is a simple two-player game that is played on a 3x3 grid.
-Players take turns placing their marks (either 'x' or 'o') on the grid, with the goal of getting three marks in a row horizontally, vertically, or diagonally.
+This Tic Tac Toe game is a simple implementation in Java created in 2020 for educational purposes, showcasing Object-Oriented Programming (OOP) concepts.
+It allows two players to play against each other.
+Each player has three stones of two different types.
+The game is played on a 3x3 grid, and the objective is to get three of your stones in a row, either horizontally, vertically, or diagonally.

-This implementation of the Tic Tac Toe game consists of three classes: main, Spieler, and TicTacToe.
+## Getting Started

+To play the game, compile and run the `main.java` file.
+The game will start with player 1 and prompt for input to place stones on the board.

-## main class
+## Files

-The main class is the entry point for the Tic Tac Toe game.
-It creates two instances of the Spieler class, initializes them with names and symbols, and then creates a TicTacToe object with those players.
+- `main.java`: The entry point of the game.
+It creates two Spieler objects representing the players, and a TicTacToe object representing the game board.
+- `Spieler.java`: Represents a player in the game.
+Contains the player's name, stones, and methods for interacting with the stones.
+- `TicTacToe.java`: Represents the game logic and board.
+Contains methods for placing stones, printing the board, and checking if a player has won.

+## How to Play

+1. Compile the `main.java` file.
+2. Run the compiled `main.class` file.
+3. Follow the prompts to input the row, column, and stone number you wish to place on the board.
+4. The game will switch between the two players until one of them wins.

-## Spieler class
+## Authors

-The Spieler class represents a player in the Tic Tac Toe game.
-Each player has a name and a mark ('x' or 'o'), as well as three game pieces of different sizes that they can use to play the game.
+- Seifeddine Makhlouf

-## TicTacToe class
+## Educational Purpose
-The TicTacToe class represents the game board in the Tic Tac Toe game.
-It contains a 2D array to store the game board, two instances of the Spieler class to represent the players, and a current player.

-The TicTacToe class has several methods:

-### initialize()
-This method initializes the game board by setting all spaces to empty.

-### printBoard()
-This method prints the game board to the console.

-### placePiece()
-This method allows a player to place one of their game pieces on the game board.
-It takes four parameters: the player who is placing the game piece, the x and y coordinates of the game piece on the board, and the number of the game piece the player wants to place.
-It returns true if the game piece is successfully placed, false otherwise.

-### hasWon()
-This method checks if the current player has won the game.
-It takes two parameters: the game board and the current player.
-It returns true if the current player has won, false otherwise.

-### start()
-This method starts the Tic Tac Toe game.
-It sets the current player to player 1, and then loops until the game is over (i.e., a player has won or the game is a tie).
-In each iteration of the loop, it prints the game board, allows the current player to place a game piece, checks if the current player has won, and then switches to the other player.
-If the game is over, it prints the winner (or that the game is a tie) and exits the loop.
+This code was created in 2020 as an application of Object-Oriented Programming (OOP) concepts for educational purposes.